vaclavhorejsi/shellator/README.md

 ## **Changelog**
+* 1.5.0
+  * Build in docker container
 * 1.4.0
-  * Merged S1, S25 and Si3 code into one
+  * Merged S1, Si3 and S25 code into one
   * Added /cmd/reconnect - restart wifi connection